 The neck joint provides a transition from a shell structure (the box) to a solid structure (the cantilevered strut that forms the neck).
 It has to provide for a fretboard surface of a very specific profile at a very specific angle to the soundboard whilst supporting a large compressive load, and do this with great stability over a very long period of time.

 The importance of a properly designed neck joint

 The things that go wrong with necks are that the profile changes (backward curve, forward curve, humps and lumps etc. in the fretboard, which are relatively common; twists, warps, misalignments etc. which are relatively uncommon) and that the neck angle changes.

-The ways around these problems are to eliminate most of them in the design phase and then design so that adjustments can be made relatively easily.
+One way around these problems is to eliminate most of them in the guitar design phase and then design so that adjustments can be made relatively easily.
 The myriad styles of neck joints, where the body and neck start life as independent components, can be adjusted for pitch angle with varying degrees of ease, but are much more prone to fretboard hump at the body join over time.

 Pulling the frets and levelling the fretboard or resetting even a glued-in dovetail neck are not such major jobs as adjusting the neck angle of a guitar with Spanish foot construction, where the neck is built as an integral part of the box structure.

 Logic brings us inexorably to the conclusion that a bolt-on neck is the most sensible option, provided it is well engineered, with the neck wood continuous under the fretboard into the upper bout of the guitar, which virtually eliminates fretboard hump at the body joint.